 Risk is Not Static

-The following visualization shows how the Geo-Political risk ranking for each country fluctuated through 2019.
+The following visualization shows how the Geo-Political risk ranking for each country fluctuated from Q3 2019 till the end of Q2 2020.
 Flux in the risk scores indicates volatility, demonstrating the need for continuous and real-time location-based risk intelligence and monitoring for making well informed and effective business disruption risk mitigation decisions.